TeCSAR-UNCC/PoseLift/README.md

   <p><em>Figure 1: Segmented images from six camera views within a retail store, used in the PoseLift dataset.</em></p>
 </div>

+5-**Diverse Shoplifting Behaviors**: The dataset includes a wide range of normal shopping behaviors alongside real shoplifting activities.
+The shoplifting behaviors demonstrated in these videos included actions such as placing items into pockets, placing them in bags, and hiding them under shirts, jackets, and pants.

-5-**Shoplifting and Shopping Instances**: The dataset consists of 153 files, including 43 instances of shoplifting and 112 instances of regular shopping activities.
+6-**Shoplifting and Shopping Instances**: The dataset consists of 153 files, including 43 instances of shoplifting and 112 regular shopping activities.
 These were captured from various angles and locations to ensure diverse scenarios.

 ## Data Processing